Uman, Vinnytsia (Vinnytsya) and Zhytomyr – three cities worth considering if you have time and want to see more of central Ukraine

 Mykhailivska street, Zhytomyr

 I use the word sights loosely.
 Apart from the cosmonaut museum, Zhytomyr doesn’t have any must-see sights but it’s a pleasant enough city and certainly worth wandering around for a couple of hours or so.
 There are several churches in Zhytomyr, of which the most impressive is the Holy Transfiguration Cathedral, which is situated just behind Victory Square.
-It is also worth strolling down pedestrianised Mykhailivska street and if you are into Soviet-era architecture, check out the city’s court building (at the southern end of Mykhailivska street), the nearby orange-coloured theatre as well as the much larger Zhytomyr Ukrainian Music and Drama Theatre, which is located on Maydan Soborny.
+It is also worth strolling down pedestrianised Mykhailivska street and if you are into Soviet-era architecture, check out the city’s court building (at the southern end of Mykhailivska street) with the Monument to Sergei Korolev in front of it, the nearby orange-coloured October Theatre and Cinema as well as the Zhytomyr Ukrainian Music and Drama Theatre, which is located on Maydan Soborny.

 Holy Transfiguration Cathedral, Zhytomyr